ROCm/HIP/docs/understand/hardware_capabilities.rst

 Hardware features
 *******************************************************************************

 This page gives an overview of the different hardware architectures and the features they implement.
-Hardware features do not imply performance, that depends on the specifications found in the `Accelerator and GPU hardware specifications`_ page.
+Hardware features do not imply performance, that depends on the specifications found in the :doc:`rocm:reference/gpu-arch-specs` page.

   .. list-table::
       :header-rows: 1